Temporal Knowledge Question Answering via Abstract Reasoning Induction: Appendix

-When addressing new inference challenges, we initiate the process by identifying the historical reasoning cluster most closely aligned with the new question.
-We then extract its abstract methodologies to guide the LLM in its reasoning for the current issue.
+\myparagraph{LLM Decision with Abstract Reasoning} When addressing new inference challenges, we initiate the process by identifying the historical reasoning cluster most closely aligned with the new question.
+We then extract its abstract methodologies to guide the LLM in its reasoning for the current question.

-Specifically, for a given question $q$, we compute the similarity score $S(C_i,q)$ with each historical reasoning cluster $C_i$.
-We then retrieve the abstract method directive $M_{C^*}$ from the cluster that yields the maximum $S$.
+Specifically, for a given question $q$, we calculate the similarity score $S(C_i,q)$ with each historical reasoning cluster $C_i$.
+We then retrieve the abstract method instruction $M_{C^*}$ from the cluster that yields the maximum $S$.
 Let \( \{C_1, C_2, \ldots, C_n\} \) be the set of historical reasoning clusters.
-For a given problem \( q \), we define the similarity score \( S(C_i, q) \) for each cluster \( C_i \).
-The abstract method directive \( M \) is then selected from the cluster \( C^* \) such that:
+For a given question \( q \), we calculate the similarity score \( S(C_i, q) \) for each cluster \( C_i \), and select the cluster $C^*$ with the highest similarity score to the query $q$,